 Students have responsibility to ensure they are properly enrolled in classes.
 Should you find an error in your class schedule, please refer to the Registrar's homepage for deadlines and procedures to correct errors.
-If registration errors are not corrected by the specified dates and you continue to attend and participate in classes for which you are not officially enrolled,.
+If registration errors are not ments for necessary classroom adjustments. corrected by the specified dates and you continue to attend and participate in classes for which you are not officially enrolled,.